 AGITG Outstanding Site Award

-Clinical trial sites actively involved in AGITG Studies are invited to submit an application of 500 words or less explaining why your site should receive the prestigious AGITG Outstanding Site Award.
+All clinical trial sites actively involved in AGITG Studies should submit an application of 500 words or less explaining why your site should receive the prestigious AGITG Outstanding Site Award.

 At the 2020 AGITG Annual Scientific Meeting held virtually on 28 August, Dr Lorraine Chantrill awarded the Outstanding Site Award to Monash Medical Centre.
 Karen Gillett, Unit Manager at Monash Medical Centre, accepted the Award on behalf of the team.